falcosecurity/charts/charts/falco-talon/README.md

 ## Documentation

-The full documentation is available on its own website: [https://docs.falco-talon.org/docs](https://docs.falco-talon.org/docs).
+The full documentation is available on its repo: [https://github.com/falcosecurity/falco-talon](https://github.com/falcosecurity/falco-talon).

 ## Installation